rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Yes**.
-In case I have created new accomplishments to showcase in the upcoming days that resemble the **Software Developer** requirements your company is looking for; I will keep you posted while my application process is pending.
+In case I have created new accomplishments to showcase in the upcoming days that resemble the **Software Developer** requirements your company is looking for; I will keep you posted while my application status is pending.